Concrete Slab Slope: Comprehensive Guide [2024]

 If the slump is too low, you will not be able to spread out the wet concrete.
 If the slump is too high it will be runny and it will be impossible to get the desired slope.

 Concrete mix with a seven-inch slump is fluid enough for workability but not too loose that it will not be able to hold the slope shape.
-Careful coordination and precision is vital as the concrete is poured and screeded to the desired even sloped surface.
+Careful coordination and precision are vital as the concrete is poured and screeded to the desired even sloped surface.

-The process of getting the concrete slab slope just right is not easy and requires the right mix consistency and skilled workmanship.
+The process of getting the concrete slab slope just right is not easy and requires the right mix of consistency and skilled workmanship.

 Free Concrete Slab Slope Calculator